trilitech/tezos-developer-docs/docs/tutorials/bake-with-ledger/setup-ledger.md

 In order to preserve the performance and integrity of your Ledger device, it is **strongly recommended** to activate the screen saver of your Ledger device.
 Go to the settings of your Ledger device and look for the screen saver option, then activate it for a value that suits you.
  - For Nanos, Nanos+ and Nanox devices, go to `Settings` then `Security` and finally `Screen saver`.
- - For Stax and Flex devices, there is no screen saver.
+ - For Stax and Flex devices, there is no screen saver as of writing this article (Jan 25).

 ## HWM option